WebAssembly/exception-handling/proposals/Level-1.md

 imported events, followed by internally-defined events in the [event section](#event-section).

 The event index space defines the (module) static version of runtine event tags.
-For event indicies that are not imported/exported, the corresponding event tag is guaranteed to be unique over all loaded modules.
+For event indices that are not imported/exported, the corresponding event tag is guaranteed to be unique over all loaded modules.
+Events that are imported or exported alias the respective events defined elsewhere, and use the same tag.

-For event indices imported/exported, unique event tags are created for each unique name imported/exported, and are aliased to the corresponding event index defined in each module.

 ## Changes to the binary model